-Since starting this blog, I’ve gotten over a number of foods I didn’t think I liked: radishes, carrots, and I’ve recently come around to pepper.
+Since starting this blog, I’ve gotten over a number of foods I didn’t think I liked: radishes, carrots, and, most recently, pepper.
 (I know, pepper is a weird one).

 My husband is not a picky eater by any means —there are about five foods he’s adamant about not eating.
 I just find it a fun game to work these things in.
 The only thing left on the list is grapefruit, and I’ll save that for another day.

 So how do you trick someone into eating beets?
 Like everything else, you have to prepare the beets a different way.
-For texture and sweetness, I roasted just a few and hid those underneath.
+In this watercess salad, I roasted just a few for texture and sweetness.
 I thinly shaved the rest, marinated them in a lemony dressing, and kept them raw.
 Their crunch works nicely with the chewy wheat berries, (and also they don’t taste as beet-like).
-I also added some crumbly ricotta salata, (not pictured), which is optional but recommended.
+I added some crumbly ricotta salata on top (not pictured), which is optional but recommended.

-As Jack was devouring his plate, he said “I think this is my favorite salad you’ve made.”
+As Jack was devouring his watercress salad, he said “I think this is my favorite salad you’ve made.”
 I kept my little secret to myself, but the cat’s out of the bag now.

 - 2 small yellow beets